When he gave it all up, he gained.

 Worshipping him was the worship

 Numerous people paid their respects to the spiritual energies that resided in Gurudev by praying to him.
 Occasionally, he bestowed these energies and associated symbols on his disciples and devotees.
-In the years that followed the awakening of the mahaguru in him, these powers would serve and benefit millions.
+These powers would serve and benefit millions in the years that followed his awakening as the mahaguru.